-As a freelance contractor who works from home, probably the question people ask me the most is “how can you get any work done at home?”
+As a freelance contractor who works from home, one question people often ask me the most is “how can you get any work done at home?”

 Well, it can be a challenge, and working from home is not for everyone.
 But, here are my tips.